helgovic/Gradle-for-Delphi/README.md

 RESOURCES

 Processing of resouces from libraries will merge resources from your project (Place your resources in YOURPROJECT\Res), with resouces from dependencies, and place these in folder YOURPROJECT\MergedRes.
+Resouces from YOURPROJECT\MergedRes will be added to your Deployment files.
 A R.jar containing R.class'es for the libraries will be generated and added to project.
 Try if your app runs without using this feature, becourse mostly it is not necessary.

 EXCLUSION PARAMETERS